Block Island Rhode Island, Mohegan Bluffs cliffs above the Atlantic and Southeast Lighthouse on the horizon

 Best for Solo Retreat in Block Island

 Block Island is the rare American destination that makes a solo traveller feel deliberate rather than stranded.
 The ferry ride functions as decompression.
-Once on the island, no rental car is needed — bicycles, beaches, and bluffs do the rest.
-Our verdict: Sea Breeze Inn for the bluff-edge solitude, Hotel Manisses for the most restorative interior, and The Beach Plum Inn for the most genuinely hidden address.
+Once on the island, no rental car is needed, bicycles, beaches, and bluffs do the rest.
+Our verdict: Sea Breeze Inn for the bluff-edge solitude, Hotel Manisses for the most restorative interior, and The Inn at Old Harbour for the quietest address near the harbour.

 Best Setting